xchainjs/xchainjs.github.io/xchain-client/xchain-ethereum/available-functions/client.md

 -   `walletIndex` **[number][2]** (optional) HD wallet index (optional, default `0`)

+-   Throws **any** Error
--   Throws **`"Phrase must be provided"`** Thrown if phrase has not been set before.
-A phrase is needed to create a wallet and to derive an address from it.
+    Thrown if HDNode is not defined.
+Note: A phrase is needed to create a wallet and to derive an address from it.
+-   Throws **any** Error
+    Thrown if wallet index &lt; 0.

 Returns **Address** The current address.